-Depending on their species, personality, and upbringing, parrots can be really cuddly pets.
-Wild parrots are very affectionate toward each other and show their love in various ways.
+Parrots can be cuddly pets depending on their species, personality, and upbringing.
+Wild parrots are affectionate toward each other and show their love in various ways.

-Parrots cuddle by rubbing their beaks gently against you and preening your hair.
-Most parrots don’t snuggle up in your lap, but they do enjoy nestling against your neck or standing on your shoulder.
+Parrots cuddle by rubbing their beaks against you and preening your hair.
+They don’t snuggle up in your lap but enjoy nestling against your neck or standing on your shoulder.

-Parrots that like to cuddle the most include conures, African greys, budgies (parakeets), quaker parrots, cockatoos, and cockatiels.
+Cuddly parrots include conures, African greys, budgies, quaker parrots, cockatoos, and cockatiels.

 Not every parrot is cuddly, even if its breed is affectionate.
-Some parrots will be aloof and refuse to cuddle just because that’s in the parrot’s character.
+Some parrots are aloof and refuse to cuddle just because that’s in their character.

 Others will warm up to the prospect of cuddling after several months of bonding and trust.
-If you want to make your parrot cuddly, spend lots of time with it.
+If you want to make your parrot more cuddly, meet its care needs and spend together.

 Are Parrots Affectionate?